dorongrinstein/environment-promotion-example/README.md

 # Control Plane - Environment Promotion Example

-This example demonstrates the promotion of an application to upstream environments (development -> production) using Control Plane and GitHub Actions.
+This example demonstrates the promotion of an application to downstream environments (development -> production) using Control Plane and GitHub Actions.
 As part of the promotion process, a `Staging Workload` is deployed to test updates before promoting to production.